pwxcoo/pwxcoo.github.io/source/_posts/浅谈Redis和缓存.md

 # maxmemory-policy volatile-lru
 ```

-- noeviction：throw error
+- noeviction: throw error
-- allkeys-lru：LRU for all keys
+- allkeys-lru: LRU for all keys
 - allkeys-random: random for all keys
 - volatile-lru: LRU for expired keys
 - volatile-random: random for expired keys